-Aleksandar Hemon is the author of The Making of Zombie Wars (Picador, 2016); The Book of My Lives (Picador, 2014); and The Lazarus Project: A Novel (Riverhead Books, 2009), which was a finalist for the National Book Award and the National Book Critics Circle Awards.
-He is also the author of three collections of short stories: The Question of Bruno (Vintage, 2002); Nowhere Man (Vintage, 2004), which was also a finalist for the National Book Critics Circle Award; and Love and Obstacles: Stories (Riverhead Books, 2010).
+Aleksandar Hemon is the author of The Lazarus Project, which was a finalist for the 2008 National Book Award and National Book Critics Circle Award, and three collections of short stories: The Question of Bruno; Nowhere Man, which was also a finalist for the National Book Critics Circle Award; and Love and Obstacles.
+His other works include two books of nonfiction, My Parents: An Introduction and The Book of My Lives, the novel The Making of Zombie Wars, journalism, screenplays, and content for the Netflix original show Sense8.
 Born in Sarajevo, Hemon visited Chicago in 1992, intending to stay for a matter of months.
 While he was there, Sarajevo came under siege, and he was unable to return home.
 Hemon wrote his first story in English in 1995.
 He was awarded a Guggenheim Fellowship in 2003 and a “genius grant” from the MacArthur Foundation in 2004.
-He lives in Chicago with his wife and daughter.
-(Photo credit: Velibor Bozovic)
+Hemon is currently Professor of Creative Writing in the Lewis Center for the Arts at Princeton University.

 THE LIVES OF OTHERS